HCIS-Lab/state-change-counterfactual-video-pretrain/README.md

 ## Acknowledgement

-The pretraining and Chrades-Ego, EPIC-KITCHENS finetuning codebase is based on [EgoVLP](https://github.com/showlab/EgoVLP) and repository.
+The pretraining and Chrades-Ego, EPIC-KITCHENS test codebase is based on [EgoVLP](https://github.com/showlab/EgoVLP) and [HierVL](https://github.com/facebookresearch/HierVL).

-The feature extraction code is adapted from [Bridge-Prompt](https://github.com/ttlmh/Bridge-Prompt)
+The feature extraction code is adapted from [Bridge-Prompt](https://github.com/ttlmh/Bridge-Prompt).

-The temporal action segmentation code is adapted from [ASFormer](https://github.com/ChinaYi/ASFormer)
+The temporal action segmentation code is adapted from [ASFormer](https://github.com/ChinaYi/ASFormer).

 The action phase recognition and frame retrieval code is adapted from [AE2]()

-We thank the authors and maintainers of these codebases.